 But why should you care?

-8 Reasons to Let Your Kids Read Comics
+8 Reasons to Let Your Kids Read Comic Books

-1. Comics are fun to read.
+1. Comic bookss are fun to read.
 Why does reading have to be miserable?
 It doesn’t.
 Which is why I love to read YA because it’s fun.
 I love reading literature (my major in undergrad) but it’s not always fun.

-2. Comics contain the same story elements and literary devices as narrative stories – characters, conflict, resolution, setting, symbolism, theme, point of view, and so forth.
+2. Comic books contain the same story elements and literary devices as narrative stories – characters, conflict, resolution, setting, symbolism, theme, point of view, and so forth.

-3. Comics provide built-in context clues.
+3. Comic books provide built-in context clues.
 Because comics are visual, even if the text is difficult, the visuals give the reader support in comprehending the story.

 5. Readers need variety in their reading diet.

-6. We’re a visual culture and the visual sequence makes sense to kids.
+6. We’re a visual culture and the visual sequence of comic books makes sense to kids.
 (See Marc Prensky’s research on Digital Natives.)

-7. Reading comics may lead to drawing and writing comics.
+7. Reading comic books may lead to drawing and writing comics.
 Linking reading and writing is important.
 Comic book creation is particularly enticing for kids who prefer drawing to writing normally but will make exceptions for dialogue bubbles.

-8. The selection of graphic novels is bigger, better, and reaches a wider age-range than before.
+8. The selection of comic books / graphic novels is bigger, better, and reaches a wider age-range than before.
 Every month more comic books and graphic novels enter the market for younger readers and provide more good choices from which to pick.

 Parent and Teacher Resources

-Why comics are good for kids from Parent Map.
+Why comic books are good for kids from Parent Map.

 Scholastic’s publication on using graphic novels with children and teens.